0

 Staying in North Carolina?
 If you are visiting from or staying in North Carolina, you will want to do the Day 1 itinerary in reverse, visiting the Oconaluftee Visitor’s Center first, before driving Newfound Gap Road west towards the Sugarlands Visitor’s Center.

-2 Day Itinerary Great Smoky Mountains Map
+2 Day Itinerary Smoky Mountains Map

 This map shows all your stops on your 2 day Great Smoky Mountains itinerary.